 To understand exactly how fast 5G technology is expected to be, it’s important to consider it in relation to other cellular network technologies.
 If you think back to high school physics, you may recall the electromagnetic spectrum.
 This includes all the different wavelengths/frequencies you may encounter: Gamma Rays, X-Rays, light and visible rays, microwaves, millimeter waves (mmWave), radio waves (including AM and FM radio) and more.

 The radio spectrum includes frequencies between 3 kilohertz (kHz) and 300 gigahertz (GHz).
 Early cellular networks, including 1G, operated at a frequency of 850 MHz and 1900 MHz.
-Then, 2G and 3G networks operated at additional frequency bands and spectrum around 2100 MHz, and 4G LTE technology operated at additional frequency bands and spectrum around 600 MHz, 700 MHz, 1.7/2.1 GHz, 2.3 GHz and 2.5 GHz.
-Verizon’s 5G UWB network operates at considerably higher radio frequencies than its early mobile counterparts.
+Then, 2G and 3G networks operated at additional frequency bands and spectrum around 2100 MHz, and 4G LTE technology operated at additional frequency bands and spectrum around 600 MHz, 700 MHz, 1.7/2.1 GHz, 2.3 GHz, and 2.5 GHz.
+Verizon’s 5G Ultra Wideband network operates at considerably higher radio frequencies than its early mobile counterparts.

 What frequency does 5G use?

-High-band spectrum is sometimes called millimeter wavelength (mmWave) in the cellular industry, and it enables about 28 GHz of frequency.
-This is considerably faster than 4G networks, which use about 700 MHz-2500 MHz frequency to transfer information.
+Verizon uses several spectrum bands for its 5G offerings.
+5G Ultra Wideband, Verizon’s millimeter wavelength (mmWave)-based 5G, operates at frequencies of about 28 GHz and 39GHz.
+This is considerably higher than 4G networks, which use about 700 MHz-2500 MHz frequency to transfer information.

-To help with the features that 5G promises, including potentially supporting 1 million devices per square kilometer, the FCC has opened up vast amounts of bandwidth in high-band spectrum for 5G.
-This spectrum is called 5G new radio frequency bands.
+To help with the features that 5G Ultra Wideband promises, including potentially supporting 1 million devices per square kilometer, the FCC has opened up vast amounts of bandwidth the mmWave spectrum for 5G.

-Recently deployed, Verizon’s 5G UWB network uses 28 and 39 GHz mmWave spectrum bands having 40x bandwidth of 4G LTE 700MHz network.
-This will aid the network in latency, speed and capacity, as a higher number of devices will be able to operate on that high-band frequency spectrum.
+Verizon’s 5G Ultra Wideband network uses 28 GHz and 39 GHz mmWave spectrum bands.
+This will aid the network in speed and capacity, as a higher number of devices will eventually be able to operate on that high-frequency spectrum.
 To give you an idea, 4G latency is around 20-30 milliseconds, which means it takes that amount of time for information to travel between origin and receiver.
 5G latency, though, is expected to someday reach below 10 milliseconds.
-Verizon will also deploy 5G technology on lower frequency bands including 700 MHz-2500 MHz frequency range to cover wide area.
-This means devices that are further away from the antennae should be able to access the network.

-Overall, 5G is expected to improve user experience, power new use cases including industrial automation, Internet of Things (IoT), etc. Smart cities and those responsible for infrastructure management can rely on 5G’s capacity to handle all of the devices that require large amounts of data in short periods of time.
-These devices should be able to work reliably and securely in high-density areas like factories, airports and urban centers.
+Overall, 5G operating on mmWave is expected to improve user experience, and power new use cases such as industrial automation and the Internet of Things (IoT).
+Smart cities and those responsible for infrastructure management are expecting to rely on 5G’s capacity to handle all of the devices that require large amounts of data in short periods of time.
+The goal is to ensure that these devices can work reliably and securely in high-density areas like factories, airports and urban centers.